James Weldon Johnson: Life

-Johnson was born in 1871 in Jacksonville, Florida, the son of Helen Louise Dillet, a native of Nassau, Bahamas, and James Johnson.
-His maternal great-grandmother, Hester Argo, had escaped from Saint-Domingue (today Haiti) during the revolutionary upheaval in 1802, along with her three young children, including James's grandfather Stephen Dillet (1797–1880).
+Johnson was born in 1871 in Jacksonville, Florida, the son of James Johnson, a biracial headwaiter and Helen Louise Dillet, a native of Nassau in the Bahamas.
+His maternal great-grandmother, Hester Argo, had escaped from Saint-Domingue (today Haiti) during the revolutionary upheaval in 1802, along with her three young children, including James' grandfather Stephen Dillet (1797–1880).
 Although originally headed to Cuba, their boat was intercepted by privateers and they were taken to Nassau, where they permanently settled.
 In 1833, Stephen Dillet became the first man of color to win election to the Bahamian legislature.

-James's brother John Rosamond Johnson became a composer.
-The boys were first educated by their mother, a musician and a public-school teacher, before attending Edwin Stanton School to his studies for the bachelor's degree, he also completed some graduate coursework.
+James' brother John Rosamond Johnson became a composer.
+The boys were first educated by their mother, a musician and public-school teacher, before attending Edwin Stanton School.
+After James earned his Bachelor's degree, he also completed some graduate coursework.

-The achievement of his father, a preacher, and the headwaiter at the St. James Hotel, a luxury establishment built when Jacksonville was one of Florida's first winter resort destinations, inspired young James to pursue a professional career.
+The achievement of his father, a preacher and the headwaiter at the St. James Hotel, a luxury establishment built when Jacksonville was one of Florida's first winter resort destinations, inspired young James to pursue a professional career.
 Molded by the classical education for which Atlanta University was known, Johnson regarded his academic training as a trust.
-He knew he was expected to devote himself to helping black people advance.
+He knew he was expected to devote himself to helping Black people advance.
 Johnson was a prominent member of Phi Beta Sigma fraternity.

 Johnson and his brother Rosamond moved to New York City as young men, joining the Great Migration out of the South in the first half of the 20th century.
 They collaborated on songwriting and achieved some success on Broadway in the early 1900s.
 Over the next 40 years, Johnson served in several public capacities, working in education, the diplomatic corps, and civil rights activism.
 In 1904, he participated in Theodore Roosevelt's successful presidential campaign.
 After becoming president, Roosevelt appointed Johnson as United States consul at Puerto Cabello, Venezuela, where he served from 1906 to 1908, and then to Nicaragua, where he served from 1909 to 1913.

 In 1910, Johnson married Grace Nail, whom he had met in New York City several years earlier while he was working as a songwriter.
-A cultured and well-educated New Yorker, Grace Nail Johnson later collaborated with her husband on a screenwriting project.
+A cultured, well-educated New Yorker, Grace Nail Johnson later collaborated with her husband on a screenwriting project.
 After their return to New York from Nicaragua, Johnson became increasingly involved in the Harlem Renaissance, a great flourishing of art and writing.
 He wrote his own poetry and supported work by others, also compiling and publishing anthologies of spirituals and poetry.
 Owing to his influence and his innovative poetry, Johnson became a leading voice in the Harlem Renaissance of the 1920s.